Albany FireWolves

-The Albany FireWolves are a professional box lacrosse team based in Albany, New York.
-They are members of the East Division of the National Lacrosse League that began play in the 2021-22 season at the MVP Arena.
-The team is owned by a group headed by former NLL player Oliver Marti.
+The Albany FireWolves were an American professional box lacrosse team based in Albany, New York, that competed in the National Lacrosse League (NLL).
+The team began play in the 2021–22 season at MVP Arena.
+The team was owned by a group headed by former NLL player Oliver Marti.

+Team history

 The team relocated from Uncasville, Connecticut, where they were known as the New England Black Wolves.
 The Black Wolves themselves were a relocation of the Philadelphia Wings.
-This is also the second National Lacrosse League franchise in Albany after the Albany Attack, who played from 2000-2003 before relocating to San Jose where they were known as the San Jose Stealth.
+This is also the second National Lacrosse League franchise in Albany after the Albany Attack, who played from 2000 to 2003 before relocating to San Jose, where they were known as the San Jose Stealth.

-The team was officially named the FireWolves on April 14, 2021 after an online naming contest was held.
+The team was officially named the FireWolves on April 14, 2021, after an online naming contest was held.
 The final three names considered were Attack, FireWolves and Black Arrows.
 The team changed its original logo after hearing from Stony Brook University lawyers, who raised concerns about the original logo's similarity to the Stony Brook Seawolves logo.

+On August 18, 2025, reports from local and national sports media surfaced that the FireWolves would relocate to Oshawa, Ontario prior to the start of the 2026 NLL season.
+The team declined to comment when inquired about the reports.
+However, the following day, on August 19, the NLL would officially announce the FireWolves' relocation to Oshawa, where they will be known as the Oshawa FireWolves.